Skip to content

 LeftRight

-A tugboat dispatched to assist the damaged tanker Safeen Prestige was struck by two missiles on 6 March.
-Eight crew members were killed — the first confirmed merchant seaman deaths from IRGC attacks on commercial shipping since the war began on 28 February.
+A tugboat dispatched to assist the tanker Safeen Prestige was struck by two missiles on 6 March.
+Eight crew members were reported killed — the first confirmed crew fatalities from IRGC attacks on commercial shipping in this conflict.

 More than 120 drones and 16 ballistic missiles into the war, the UAE president visited the wounded, chose his words carefully, and committed to nothing beyond endurance.